vitorgewe/dw_northwind_traders/README.md

 ## Using the project

-To make use of this project try the following commands:
+To make use of this project use the following commands:
 - dbt run
 - dbt test
 - dbt docs generate